JohnSporn/Travlr-Getaways/README.md

 Travlr-Getaways is a RESTful web application with both a customer-facing and admin website.
 The customer side allows users to book travel packages.
 They can search for these packages by location and price point.
 The user will also be able to login to their account regulary to view their itenaries for already booked packages.
 The admin site allows the administrators to easily maintain content such as adding, editing, and deleting packages that will be updated on the customer-facing site.

+For this project, I created a REST API and a Single-page application which is the admin website.
+The customer-facing website was provided.

 The project uses the MEAN stack:
  * MongoDB: Database
  * Express.js: Back-end web application framework for node.js